Swiss-Library-Service-Platform/slsp-cloudapps-resources/slides/slides.md

 **Process:**
 1. Build production version (`eca build`) and verify build is successful
-2. Upload code to GitHub and create a release
+2. Upload code to GitHub (public!) and create a release
 3. Submit app to Ex Libris App Center (Developer Network)
 4. Await review and approval
 5. ... for updates, create new GitHub releases